-- 6.2.12 DLR_STRAIN_CONFIG_PCC: This table contains strain gauge information, configuration settings, and location information for measurements on PCC test sections. - 6.2.13 DLR_STRAIN_TRACE_SUM_PCC: This table contains response trace summaries from strain measurements on PCC test sections.
-The time-response trace is reduced to a series of up to 10 points to capture the significant events in the response trace. - 6.2.14 DLR_TRUCK_GEOMETRY: This table contains information on the axle spacing, tire type and pressure, and axle width of the test trucks used for the DLR tests.
+DLR_NC_STRAIN_CONFIG_PCC: This table contains strain gauge information, configuration settings, and location information for measurements on PCC test sections.

+DLR_NC_STRAIN_TRACE_SUM_PCC: This table contains response trace summaries from strain measurements on PCC test sections.
+The time-response trace is reduced to a series of up to 10 points to capture the significant events in the measured response.

+6.3 OHIO DLR DATA